cosmos/cosmos-sdk/docs/architecture/adr-060-abci++-phase-i.md

 ordering.
 Developers requiring absolute full control can implement their own custom mempool implementation.

-> Note, there will most likely be a need to modify the AnteHandler method signature
-> to now accept a series of TxRecords.

 We define the general mempool interface as follows (subject to change):

 ```go